nullsystem/scnd/README.md

-# neonotifytokyo
+# steamcountsnotifyd
-NeoNotifyTokyo is a daemon that notifies you when Neotokyo gets some player activity
+SteamCountsNotifyD is a daemon that notifies you when your selected games gets some player activity

 ## Dependencies
 Minimal dependencies needed, only libcurl to download and libnotify to notify.